 What will you study?

-The School of Law is collaborating with a number of other schools for the delivery of this programme, including: Archaeology, Geography, and Environmental Science; Agriculture, Policy and Development; Mathematical and Physical Sciences; Politics, Economics and International Relations; Humanities; Biological Sciences; and International Capital Market Association.
+The School of Law is collaborating with a number of other schools for the delivery of this programme, including: Archaeology, Geography, and Environmental Science; Agriculture, Policy and Development; Mathematical, Physical and Computational Sciences; Politics, Economics and International Relations; Humanities; Biological Sciences; and International Capital Market Association.

 Planned Law modules include: